 • Start early.
 Set up a third-party special needs trust before your child turns 18, if possible.
 You are not required to put any money into it, but it will be there to protect assets should your child become eligible and require government benefits.

 • Follow the rules.
-If your child receives SSI benefits, money from the trust can't be used for food and housing, but it can be used for other expenses, such as therapies not covered by Medicaid, or extras like vacations and cellphones.
+If your child receives SSI benefits, money from the trust can't be used for food and housing.
+However, it can be used for other expenses, such as therapies not covered by Medicaid, or extras like vacations and cellphones.

 If your child works, money from the trust can supplement existing income.